No items found.

 • Don’t rush or slurp your words.
 Speak confidently and clearly.

-• Use a live soundboard to add background music and sound effects.
+• Use a live or online soundboard to add background music and sound effects.

 5. Start recording your podcast

-Choose which setup suits you best, and you’re ready to record.
+Once you’ve chosen the setup that suits you best, you’re ready to record.

 In-person podcast recordings